openebs/openebs/ROADMAP.md

 - Allow a new replica to be created within the same Mayastor Pool as the failed replica it replaces
 - Auto-scaling up and down of cStor pools as the new nodes are added and removed
 - Auto-upgrade of cStor Pools and Volumes when user upgrades control plane
-- Dashboard/UI for monitoring and managing cStor pools and volumes
 - Asynchronous or DR replica for cStor and Mayastor volumes
-- Update the uZFS used by cStor with latest changes in upstream ZFS

 ## Future